 Initially written following my church community’s first Sunday gathering after the 2016 presidential election.
-Thankfully, since then, we’ve grown a lot in learning to set our hearts on Jesus before all else.
+Thankfully, since then, we’ve grown a lot, continually learning to set our hearts and minds on Jesus before all else.

 I am pained when I think about Sunday night.

 I am pained that we did not spend dedicated time praying for Donald Trump and the new leaders of our government.

 I am pained that instead of endowing us with the peace, love, and joy that transcend all understanding, our guest speaker spent his time directly reminding us how accursed, broken, and divided we are—reminding us of the state of things here on earth, and particularly in the shadow of an undeniably painful and hysterical presidential election.